 Cons:

-• No built-in sleep tracking (I use an Apple watch)
+- No built-in sleep tracking (I use an Oura ring which I find to be much better)

 Conclusion